Bubblezdb/SmartClock/README.md

 # SmartClock
-This a little side project I am wokring on that will combine a digital clock, a voice assistant and spotify connection on one webpage.
+This is a  little side project I am working on that will combine a digital clock, a voice assistant and spotify connection on one webpage.
 This will eventually go on a raspberry pi 4.